webfactory/WebfactoryIcuTranslationBundle/README.md

 ## Usage ##

 To use the bundle's enhancements, you need to use a special syntax with curly braces in your translation messages.
 The following examples show this syntax for common use cases.
-For a comprehensive list, please refer to [in-depth documentation](Resources/doc/index.rst).
+For a comprehensive list, please refer to [bundle documentation](Resources/doc/index.rst).

 ### Number formatting with a parameter type ###